amritanshu-pandey/amritanshu.in/content/posts/trigger-gitlab-pipelines-using-rest-api.md

      https://git.xps.lan/api/v4/projects/14/trigger/pipeline
 ```

 Sometime it might be required to pass on some variables to the pipeline while triggering the same.
-THe variables passed while triggering the pipeline are avilable as environment variables at run time and takes precedence over all other variables.
+The variables passed while triggering the pipeline are available as environment variables at run time and takes precedence over all other variables.

-Following command will provide a variable names `RUN_NIGHTLY_BUILD` with value as `true` to the pipeline.
+Following command will provide a variable named `RUN_NIGHTLY_BUILD` with value as `true` to the pipeline.
 Any number of variables can be provided like this.

 ```bash
 curl -X POST \